qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 to use the QMK supplied symbols in the keymaps.
 This may include the use of a “dead key”.
 Presumably you can also still use the Unicode symbols.

-*There are currently no such Base pair layouts available.
+⚠ *There are currently no such Base pair layouts available.
 If this is the method you want, you may want to look elsewhere.*

-The other way is to type the additional symbols in Unicode. _The computer operating must understand these special sequences._  Several input modes are available, which can be changed while the keyboard is running.
+The other way is to type the additional symbols in Unicode. _The computer operating must understand these special sequences._  Several Unicode input modes are available, which can be changed while the keyboard is running.
 There is no need for a “dead key”.
 The language setting in the computer operating system can be set to English.
 This layout is designed for this method, to avoid the dead key problem.

 6.2 Unicode symbols
 ===================